niklashenning/pyqt-advanced-slider/README.md

 demo_slider.setMaximum(100)
 ```

-The `getValue` method returns the current value as an int or float while the `getValueFormatted` method returns the value as the formatted string that is being displayed on the slider:
+The `getValue` method returns the current value while the `getValueFormatted` method returns the value as the formatted string that is being displayed on the slider:
 ```python
 value = demo_slider.getValue()  # 2500.0
 value_formatted = demo_slider.getValueFormatted()  # '~2,500.00 €'
 ```

-> [!NOTE]
-> When getting the value of the slider using the `getValue` method or by subscribing to the `valueChanged` event, it will either be an `int` or a `float`, depending on whether float values are enabled for the slider.
+> **NOTE:** <br>When getting the value of the slider using the `getValue` method or by subscribing to the `valueChanged` event, it will either be an `int` or a `float`, depending on whether float values are enabled or disabled for the slider.

 ## Customization